 The following indicators are measured:

-Additional variables in odd years - R&D personnel head counts and full time equivalent distributed by sex - intramural R&D expenditure by source of funds - extramural R&D expenditure by source of funds - R&D expenditures distributed - by area - by Field of Science - by type of R & D - by product groups - income from R&D service - Cooperation in R&D activities - Sales of R&D services - Budget for the following year as a voluntary question
+Additional variables in odd years - R&D personnel head counts and full time equivalent distributed by sex - intramural R&D expenditure by source of funds - extramural R&D expenditure by source of funds - R&D expenditures distributed - by area - by Field of Science - by type of R & D - income from R&D service - Cooperation in R&D activities - Sales of R&D services - Budget for the following year as a voluntary question

 The statistics are broken down on industry (Nace rev.2), size class and regions.